libktx/ktx/.github/CONTRIBUTING.md

 projectDesc=Description of your module as it will appear in Maven Central.
 ```

-- Add a `build.gradle` file.
+- Add a `build.gradle.kts` file.
 It should contain dependencies specific to your module.
-If there are none, you can leave it
+If there are none, you can
-empty.
+leave it empty.
+By adding `import ktx.*` at the top of this file, you will be able to access the versions of major
+dependencies of the modules as defined in the [`buildSrc`](../buildSrc) directory.
 - Add a `README.md` file describing your module.
 Refer to other `README.md` files for guidelines. `README.md` files
 should generally consist of the following sections:
   - _General description_ - in a single sentence, what problem does the module solve?